Supervision#

 Each student undertaking an Independent Research Project (IRP) has two supervisors officially recorded: a main supervisor and a second supervisor.

 The main supervisor is the academic lead and has primary responsibility for guiding the student’s research.
 Students are expected to meet regularly with their main supervisor, and we recommend that they meet at least once every two weeks to ensure steady progress and adequate support.
+Students are expected to take ownership of their project and it is their responsibility to seek guidance from the main supervisor when necessary.
+While some main supervisors regularly schedule meetings with students, not all are instructed to do so.

 The second supervisor provides a more general support, particularly when the main supervisor is unavailable.

 For external projects, the second supervisor is a staff member at the Department of Earth Science and Engineering.
 They are not expected to be an expert in the project’s specific research field.
-Their primary role is to ensure the project aligns with departmental expectations.
+Their primary role is to ensure the project aligns with IRP expectations.
 They also act as a point of contact for IRP-specific procedures, policies, and administrative matters.
-Internal second supervisors overseeing external projects must meet with the student at least once per month and keep a written record of all meetings as required by the univeristy’s work placement policy.
+Internal second supervisors overseeing external projects must meet with the student at least once per month and keep a record of all meetings as required by the univeristy’s work placement policy.

 We recognise that the division of responsibilities may vary between projects.
 In some cases, supervision duties may be shared more equally.
 However, unless otherwise agreed, the main supervisor should remain the student’s principal academic advisor.